Anderson-Wu/NihongoLearningBot/README.md

 	</tr>
 	</table>

-## Deploy(This part is from https://github.com/NCKU-CCS/TOC-Project-2020)
+## Deploy(This part is copied from https://github.com/NCKU-CCS/TOC-Project-2020)
 Setting to deploy webhooks on Heroku.

 ### Heroku CLI installation